khaaali/planner-app/README.md

 ### `API Endpoint for the resources`

 [http://localhost:3000/trips](http://localhost:3000/trips)

 [http://localhost:3000/items](http://localhost:3000/items)

-**Note: db.json is the schema and used to persist the data for the application!**
+**Note: db.json is the schema, used to persist the data for the application!**

 ## Step 2